karthikrangasai/anton/CONTRIBUTING.md

 ```

 **NOTE:**
-1. Run this commands from the top level of the `pyyamlconf` repo (i.e. the same directory that contains the `pyproject.toml` file).
+1. Run this commands from the top level of the `anton` repo (i.e. the same directory that contains the `pyproject.toml` file).
 2. Ensure there are no failing tests. `pre-commit` does not allow to create a commit if the checks fail.